-Addiction to Anabolic Steroids
+Addiction To Anabolic Steroids

-- Spending large amounts of time and money getting or using steroids
+- Spending large amounts of time and money getting or using Steroids

-- Ignoring responsibilities at work or home
+- Ignoring responsibilities at work or at home

-- Continuing to use steroids despite physical side effects like hair loss
+- Continuing to use Steroids despite physical side effects like hair loss

 - Having persistent issues with friends and family